5 Glacier Hikes Near Anchorage

-Alaska has over 100,000 glaciers and seeing one is a bucket-list item for many visitors.
+Alaska has over 100,000 glaciers and seeing one should definitely be on your Alaska bucket list.
 There are so many ways to see glaciers in Alaska: by car, plane, bike, and even on foot.

-Here are five glacier hikes near Anchorage.
+In this post, I’m going to share 8 glacier hikes near Anchorage.
 I’ve listed them in order, by level of difficulty.
-All of these glaciers are within a 3-hour drive from Anchorage.

 Planning a trip to Alaska?
 Check out my Alaska Travel Guide.